 No, I didn’t.
 I just read a lot of books and articles on Shoe-making and production.

 What are some of your biggest accomplishments as a business owner?

 I just launched my business on December 10th 2015, so I would say that getting this project off the ground is my biggest accomplishment yet.
 In 3 short weeks, various celebrity stylists have been in contact with me for various projects, and I have also have appeared on Good Morning Texas.

 How soon after you started did you start seeing profits?
 Or when do you project you will begin earning a profit?

 Well, as I stated we just launched but I am expecting to be profitable by the first quarter of 2016.

 How did you decide how to price your services?
 How did you determine what your services were worth?

 Eleanor Anukam Footwear is affordably priced.
-One of the great benefits of my brand is that we are an e-commerce site so we were able to cut of the middle man and sell directly to consumer.
+One of the great benefits of my brand is that we are an e-commerce site so we were able to cut off the middleman and sell directly to the consumer.
 We don't sell cheap shoes, we sell value to our customers.
 A multiplier applied to the production cost of the shoe has shown to be the best pricing strategy.

 What mistakes have you made with your business?
 What did you learn from the experience and how did you bounce back?

 Oh boy!
 Well, one of the mistakes I didn't see was an operational one.
 Nigeria is a huge market for me but I underestimated the shipping logistics.
 A shipping carrier had promised me some great rates but apparently did not include the taxes and duties.